 - Defense stocks such as $LMT and $GD

 - Consumer staples such as $WMT, $TGT, and $JNJ

 However, there are sectors that are still strong because of continued revenue.
 As others struggle to make ends meat there are the tough stocks that hang in there.

 The stock market trades in cycles.
 What goes up must come down.
-Learning how to trade during a recession helps to take the sting out of it especially if you've been learning how to invest in the stock market with little money and don't want a recession to hurt your progress.
+Learning how to trade during a recession helps to take the sting out of it.

 Everyone wants to know where to invest in a bear market.
 Who doesn’t want to always have the ability to make money no matter the economic climate?
 In fact, the best recession stocks allow that.

 Did you know there are even some positives about a recession?
 It may not seem that way; especially if you’re affected by it.
 However, even with the bad there is some good.

 In a strong economy everyone is doing well.
 That means companies can ignore potential problems.
 Their stock is moving up so the need to address potential problems can be laughed off.